bluetea/gitskill/readme.txt

- creating a new breanch name dev
+ creating a new breanch is quick and simple